 It is not always necessary to purchase all the components of a system from one supplier.
 Manufacturers of Security Management Systems realise that the customer wants choice and will often link to components from other specialist manufacturers.
-Many manufacturers provide integration modules and protocols such as BACnet and OPC, and data integration methodologies such as extensible Markup Language (XML).
+Many manufacturers provide integration modules and protocols such as BACnet and OPC, and data integration methodologies such as eXtensible Markup Language (XML), ActiveX and others, which can in theory link to almost any business system.
 You will need to talk to individual suppliers to discover what development tools such as Software Development Kits (SDK) and Application Programming Interfaces (API) are available for integrating systems.